Office of Academic Affiliations

 |Co-Director: Debra Saliba, MD, MPH

 Research Focus: The Center for the Study of Healthcare Innovation, Implementation and Policy focuses on implementation, observational and intervention research on provider behavior, quality improvement, collaborative care models and assessments of organizational factors related to quality.
-Strategic program areas include vulnerable populations, primary care, women’s health, high risk/high needs populations (aging and long term care, homelessness, substance use disorders and serious mental illness) and complementary and alternative medicine.
+Strategic program areas include primary care, women’s health, high risk/high needs populations (aging and long term care, homelessness, substance use disorders and serious mental illness) and complementary and alternative medicine.